samplesamplemic/Garage-API/README.md

 <br></br>
 Pattern used:

-- DAO pattern to isolate persistence layer, developed into service folder, from the business layer, i.e. the controllers;
+- DAO pattern to isolate persistence layer, developed into <i>service</i> folder, from the business layer, i.e. the controllers;
-- Value Object and Factory Method for some properties validation in the entity;
+- Value Object and Factory Method for some properties validation in the entity, i.e. Times, Doors and CargoCapacity classes;
-- DTO;
+- DTO, developed into <i>model</i> folder;

 ***